scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 disappointed about the world view of Irish whiskey.
 Scotch is perceived as the ultimate whiskey and that Irish whiskey is only used for shots (and usually only Jameson).

-TODO need to tie this to the next section
+Thankfully, I know better now.
+The course made me appreciate Irish whiskey, but it made me appreciate the Irish people as well.
+The course did not have any air of snobbery about it.
+The presenters gave tips and hints about how they like to enjoy their whiskey but didn't seem to be too bothered too much if people had other ways of enjoying it.
+In the end they just wanted people to know that Irish whiskey isn't just shots of Jameson and a brutal hangover.

+Let's begin!

 ## Week 1 - Single Pot Still Whiskey

 {% img left /images/blog/whiskey/week1-whiskies.jpg 400 %}
 Irish single [pot still][pot-still-wiki] whiskey is the traditional way.
-It's a bit more laborious compared to using a [continuous still (aka column still)][column-still-wiki].
+It's a bit more laborious compared to using a [continuous still (aka column still)][column-still-wiki], which some whiskeys in later weeks are made from.

-For traditional Irish pot still whiskey the mash bill is half malted barley and half unmalted barley.
+For traditional Irish single pot still whiskey the mash bill is half malted barley and half unmalted barley.
 The unmalted barley is there because of tax laws the existed in 1795.
 This tickles the economist in me because I love seeing how financial incentives create innovation (the history of British ales and Belgium beer has similar economic origins).